-This is a simple thought.
 Don’t work with people who aren’t experts in their field.
-Especially when you’re working with other agencies or are gathering information relevant to the policy you are selling.
-Try to limit your business interactions with people whose expertise can’t be proven legally in case of a future liability claim.
-For example, real estate agents and firm owners are just one group of professionals that interact during the process for selling properties; appraisers, inspectors, lawyers, contractors, and more come into play.
+Especially when you’re working with other agencies or are gathering information relevant to the policy you’re selling.
+Try to limit your business interactions to people whose expertise can be proven.
+For example, real estate agents and firm owners are just one group of professionals that interact during the process for selling properties—appraisers, inspectors, lawyers, contractors, and more also come into play.
 So, it’s important they know what they’re doing as well.

 Hire A Good Lawyer

-Avoiding a financial disaster is as easy as consulting an experienced lawyer.
-Lawyers have seen your peers make minor mistakes that led them into big problems.
-The ones who have handled similar cases or so, can advise you with clear ways of securing records against potential future lawsuits.
-In addition to that, your whole staff needs to know about the importance of risk management policies for smart investments in the insurance industry!
+Avoiding a financial disaster can be as easy as consulting an experienced lawyer.
+Lawyers have seen your peers make minor mistakes that led to big problems.
+The ones who have handled similar cases in the past can advise you with clear ways of securing records against potential future lawsuits.

 Also, the more you talk to your attorney, the better they will be at representing you in a professional liability case.
 Remember that any communication between attorneys and clients is privileged.
-This means they have an ethical obligation to not reveal confidential information unless it’s relevant for defense purposes.
-So don’t hold back on details even if they think those things might not help with their work!
+This means they have an ethical obligation to not reveal confidential information.
+So don’t hold back on any relevant details.

 Even if you’re extra careful, the possibility of errors and mistakes are always there in the insurance industry.
-And that’s where you can rely on an E&O insurance as an insurance agent.
+And that’s where you as an insurance agent can rely on an E&O insurance.